performing ourselves

 performance

 Movement performed by Tamara Denson to score 3 and score 4.
 Scores were selected based on how she was feeling before each performance.
-The improvised movement is created by hearing sound (created using data from other dancers) and seeing the score for movement.
+The improvised movement is created by hearing sounds (generated from data from other dancers) and by seeing the score for movement.

 score 3